 Illinois performs random insurance checks in which a computer selects vehicles at random and issues a request for insurance information.
 Drivers who receive this request must complete and submit a form including all insurance company and policy information.
 Failure to do so will result in suspension of license plates.

 Drivers who are caught driving without insurance will be issued a traffic citation and required to appear in court.
-Conviction will result in a minimum fine of $500 and suspension of license plates.
+A conviction will result in a minimum fine of $500 and suspension of license plates.
 If you drive with suspended plates after a conviction for driving without insurance, you will face a doubled fine and further suspension.

 For first-time offenders, a $100 reinstatement fee is required to remove the plate suspension.
-On a second offense, the fee can only be paid after a four-month suspension period.
+On a second offense, the fee can only be paid after a minimum four-month suspension period.
 Proof of insurance will be required for reinstatement.

 Illinois Teen Driver Licensing and Laws